karlseguin/http.zig/readme.md

         .max_multiform_count: usize = 0,
     },

-    // various options for tweaking response object .response = .{
+    // options for tweaking response object
-        // Used to buffer the response header.
-If the header is larger, a buffer will be
-        // pulled from the large buffer pool, or dynamic allocations will take place.
-        .header_buffer_size: usize = 1024,

-        // Used to buffer the response body.
-If the body is larger, a buffer will be
-        // pulled from the large buffer pool, or dynamic allocations will take place.
-        .body_buffer_size: usize = 1024,
+    .response = .{
         // The maximum number of headers to accept.
         // Additional headers will be silently ignored.
         .max_header_count: usize = 16,